-Cambridge 13 Reading Test 3 Passage 3 which is entitled ‘Whatever happened to the Harappan Civilization’.
-This post discusses about all the answers and solutions for Reading Passage 3.
+This IELTS Reading post discusses about all the answers and solutions for Cambridge 13 Reading Passage 3 which is titled ‘Whatever happened to the Harappan Civilisation?’.
 This is another intended post for candidates who have the most difficulties in finding and understanding IELTS Reading Answers.
 This post can simply guide you the best to figure out every Reading answer without trouble.
 Finding IELTS Reading answers is a step-by-step routine and I hope this post can assist you in this topic.

 Reading Passage 3:

-The headline of the passage: Whatever happened to the Harappan Civilization
+The headline of the passage: Whatever happened to the Harappan Civilisation?

 Questions 27-31: (Identifying information)

 [This question asks you to find information from the passage and write the number of the paragraph (A, B, C or D … .. ) in the answer sheet.
 Now, if the question is given in the very first part of the question set, I’d request you not to answer them.
 It’s mainly because this question will not follow any sequence, and so it will surely kill your time.
 Rather, you should answer all the other questions first.
 For this passage, first answer question 4- 13.
 After finishing with these questions, come to question 1-3.
 And just like List of Headings, only read the first two lines or last two lines of the expected paragraph initially.
 If you find the answers, you need not read the middle part.
 If you don’t find answers yet, you can skim the middle part of the paragraph.]

 Question 27: proposed explanations for the decline of the Harappan Civilization

 The answer is in lines 1-3 of paragraph C. The writer says here, “Some have claimed that major glacier-fed rivers changed their course, dramatically affecting the water supply and agriculture; or the city could not cope with an increasing population, they exhausted their resource base, the trading economy broke down or they succumbed to invasion and conflict….”
 Here, some have claimed = proposed explanations